joyent/vera/docs/use_cases.md

 ## Use Cases

-This is menat to outline how the [interface](interface.md) maps to use cases.
+This is meant to outline how the [interface](interface.md) maps to use cases.
 If you aren't yet familiar with the Vera interface, you should read that before reading this.

 ## Use Case: Leader Election / Service Topology

-Vera is used by services to elect a leader from some number of independant peers.
+Vera is used by services to elect a leader from some number of independent peers.
 In this example, we'll use three distinct peers, `10.77.77.6`, `10.77.77.8` and `10.77.77.12`, all vying to be a leader.
 Also, one will be designated a synchronous peer.